Abdulkvng/Abdulkvng/README.md

 Cool things I have made:

+- <a href="https://passwordsvault.netlify.app/"> 🔐PasswordVault </a>

+    This is a simple web-based application that creates and stores strong passwords on a secured website.

 - <a href="https://mellifluous-pithivier-23460c.netlify.app/">BLACKJACK GAME ♤ ♣️ ♠️ </a>

     The goal of the game is to beat the dealer by getting as close to 21 points as possible without going over.